ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.9.6**

+- Fixed Artifact of Tactics not working and spamming NREs per frame.
+- Added extra null safety in a couple other places.
+- Major rework of Thunderstore readme page layout.
+	- We got tables!
+	- And icons!
+	- And lists!
+But less of these than before actually!

 **1.9.5**

 - Added informational buffs to Pulse Monitor (cooldown), Causal Camera (number of saved rewind frames), and Bismuth Tonic (remaining duration).